Production Guide

 Kubernetes Secret

-You can also store the credentials in a Kubernetes Secret you create.
-Note that special characters in the username/password must be URL encoded.
+You can store the credentials in a Kubernetes Secret (it requires manual creation).

 kubectl create secret generic mydatabase --from-literal=connection=postgresql://user:pass@host:5432/db